vasilescur/mAh-Battery/README.md

 ## License

 This software is licensed under a *Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License*.
-See `LICENSE.md` for more details.
+'Cause it's the CC license with the coolest name :)